How to Create a Hybrid Work Schedule to Harmonize Remote and Office Work

 Meaningful 1:1 meetings

 For a hybrid work schedule to work, it’s important to schedule regular check-ins with your employees.
 Ask for their preferences, key tasks, or feedback on this new work arrangement.
 Besides the standard department meetings, having 1:1 meetings will help you understand how your people coordinate with one another.
+Agree on specific time and date or use a meeting scheduler to set-up an impromptu meeting.

 It’s also easier to notice signs of burnout or any issues that an employee may be having in their everyday work.
 No matter how busy you seem to be, make sure to find some room for these meetings at least once a month with each employee you directly manage.